Frank Judge: Career

 He was editor and publisher of Exit Online and the Pinnacle Hill Review.
 Since 2003, he was the President of Rochester Poets; in October, 2004 he was one of the founding members of the Rochester Area Haiku Group; in 2005 he became Director of the Rochester Poetry Workshop, which he formed from the Rochester area Meetup poetry group when Meetup announced it would impose a monthly fee for its previously free flagship service.
 From 2011 to 2018 he taught creative writing at OASIS, the group of educational centers founded in 1983 and supported for many years by The May Company, which became part of Macy's.

 Since 2003, Judge has been the host of the monthly Rochester Poets reading series, which was initially held at Rochester's Writers & Books literary center but, in 2005, moved to St. John Fisher College, where it was held in the Ross Art Gallery of the Skalny Welcome Center until 2015.
-In the fall of 2016, the series moved to The Clover Center for Arts & Spirituality, relocated to the Legacy at Clover Blossom complex in March 2017, and then to Legacy at Cranberry Landing in 2018.
+In the fall of 2016, the series moved to The Clover Center for Arts & Spirituality, relocated to the Brighton Legacy at Clover Blossom complex in March 2017, and then to Legacy at Cranberry Landing in 2018.

 From 2004 to 2011, he was the Rochester area organizer for Poets Against the War & Occupation; from March 2007 to September 2009, he hosted a monthly reading series at Rochester's anti-war Peace Storefront, a program of the Peace Action & Education task force of Metro Justice of Rochester.
 The Storefront closed at the end of September 2009 due to lack of funding, and, when no new location materialized, the series was suspended.
 He was a member of PA&E and was involved in its PeaceWorks Rochester project.

 From 2006 to 2010, Judge served as coordinator for the Western New York annual World Poetry Day Festival held at St. John Fisher College.
 In 2011, he became the Rochester area coordinator for 100 Thousand Poets for Change, an annual event held in late September founded by poet Michael Rothenberg.